 Your core values are an essential component of your personal brand because they’re part of what makes you (and what you offer) stand out from everyone else.

 With your chosen values at the heart of your decisions, you will be able to:

 Set the correct (and consistent) voice & tone for all your offerings, products, services, packages, events, etc

-Better inform your marketing decisions, from colors and font choice to imagery, copywriting, and selling style
+Better inform your marketing decisions: colors, font choices, imagery, copywriting, and selling style

 Facilitate your business growth and scaling decisions, giving you clarity of purpose and vision

 Feel good (and dare I say excited?) about your image, and best of all it will be easy to stick with because it comes from you

 In the long run, correctly identifying your values will help guide you in numerous ways.
 It will remove a lot of uncertainty from your business life.
 Why?